WeblateOrg/weblate/docs/devel/reporting.rst

 Translation progress reporting
 ==============================

-Reporting features give insight into how a translation progresses over a given period.
+Reporting features give insight into translation progress over a given period.
 A summary of contributions to any given component over time is provided.
-The reporting tool is found in the :guilabel:`Insights` menu of any translation component, project or on the dashboard:
+The reporting tool is found in the :guilabel:`Insights` menu of any translation component and project, and shown on the dashboard:

 .. image:: /screenshots/reporting.png

-Several reporting tools are available on this page and all can produce output in HTML, reStructuredText or JSON.
+Several reporting tools are available on this page, all of which can produce output in HTML, reStructuredText or JSON.
 The first two formats are suitable for embedding statistics into existing documentation, while JSON is useful for further processing of the data.